janKaje/Barrel-Bot/cogs/README.md

     * Powers of two are indicated by a ↗️
     * Perfect squares are indicated by a ⏹️
     * Numbers in the modified Thue-Morse sequence are indicated by a 🇹

+The person with the highest individual point total is given the Lord of Barrel Spam role as a trophy.
+This is updated hourly.